Burnthebook/craft-flarum-sso/README.md

 # Flarum SSO for Craft 4

-Adds Single Sign On (SSO) for Craft 4 as master with Flarum as slave
+Adds Single Sign On (SSO) for Craft 4 as a parent with Flarum as child

 ## Requirements